 The two al Qaeda leaders also instructed Hakemullah not to poach fighters from Badr Mansoor, or give him commands.
 Atiyah and Abu Yahya are telling Hakeemullah to obey the chain of command.
 Badr Mansoor was al Qaeda’s commander in Pakistan, who was killed in a US drone strike in North Waziristan in February 2012.

-"We make it clear to you that the brother Badr (Mansoor) is one of the soldiers of the Qaedat al-Jihad Organization who swore allegiance to Sheikh Osam (bin Laden), is with us, under our command, the Emir of a of a company of ours," they wrote.
-"Badr Mansoor and other members of our group are not to be approached to join another organization or to deploy to other locations.
-Good manners and group work mandate that such a request be presented to his Tanzim (al Qaeda) Emir and superiors."
+“We make it clear to you that the brother Badr (Mansoor) is one of the soldiers of the Qaedat al-Jihad Organization who swore allegiance to Sheikh Osama (bin Laden), is with us, under our command, the Emir of a company of ours,” they wrote.
+“Badr Mansoor and other members of our group are not to be approached to join another organization or to deploy to other locations.
+Good manners and group work mandate that such a request be presented to his Tanzim (al Qaeda) Emir and superiors.”

 Atiyah and Abu Yahya concluded the letter by issuing a threat to Hakeemullah that he would be punished if he did not correct his “grave mistakes.”

 “We stress on the fact that real reform is the duty of all, and to succeed we should look for and correct our mistakes and take the advice of others.
 We hope that you will take the necessary action to correct your actions and avoid these grave mistakes; otherwise we have to take decisive actions from our end,” they stated.